soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 newtype <type-name> = <constructor> <existing-type>
 ```

-For example in our case we can define a distinct type for `Html` like this:
+For example, in our case, we can define a distinct type for `Html` like this:

 ```hs
 newtype Html = Html String